seandogg/seandogg.github.io/_posts/2017-03-25-how-i-became-a-web-developer.markdown

 In the beginning, I hadn't set out to be a professional web guy.
 Teaching myself, I realized the hard way that I knew nothing about invoicing, scope of work, running a business, managing expectations and all the **business stuff** that comes with self-employment.

-After one particularly sour business relationship I had had enough. **I hit eject.** After that project I stopped taking clients.
-I was so burnt out on **the business of website development** that I opted to return to my seasonal job as an ocean lifeguard.
+After one particularly tough client I had had enough. **I hit eject.** After that project I stopped taking clients altogether.
+I folded the laptop and focused elsewhere.
+I was burnt out on **the business of website development**.
+I returned to my seasonal job as an ocean lifeguard and lives were saved.

 This was the view from my office: